1. The atmosphere is the envelope of_____________.

 Explanation: “Nimbus” means rain cloud (e.g., cumulonimbus).

-84. The instrument used to measure humidity is:
+84. The instrument used to measure humidity is_____________.

 A) Hygrometer